UXMobileSAP/BTPUXAdvisoryExercises/Exercises/SAPFioriTools/readme.md

 2. Select `Start` and press `Enter` to preview the app with backend data
 3. Verify that your app runs correctly

+>You will need to input the credentials you created earlier when you created your ESH account.

 ![Image #13](https://developers.sap.com/tutorials/fiori-tools-generate-project/_jcr_content.github-proxy.1617374362.file/t2-select-npm-start.png)

 ### Step 8: Enable multiple selection in table